Kaisbn/rjv/subjects/subject.rst

 .. code:: raw

     {
-        "opcode":"moveXXX"      // Action opcode.
+        "opcode" : "move",          // Action opcode.
-        "reportId":"aaaaaaaa",  // Report ID
+        "reportId" : "1a2b3c4d5",   // Report ID
-        "id":"bbbbbbbb",        // Agent ID
+        "id" : "a1b2c3d4e",         // Agent ID
-        "login":"player1",      // Player login
+        "login" : "login_x",        // Player login
-        "location": {}          // A Location object.
+        "location" : {}             // A Location object.
     }

 ``convert``
 -----------
-Converts the block to the color of the player, thus granting him one point.
+Converts the block to your color, giving you one point.
 Beware though, converting lava or some other nasty block will have very bad side-effects.